hypo69/hypo/pytest/gemini/src/endpoints/kazarinov/kazarinov_bot.md

-This improved test suite is much more robust and realistic, and demonstrates how to mock dependencies correctly in `pytest` for better testing.
+This improved test suite is much more robust and realistic, and demonStartes how to mock dependencies correctly in `pytest` for better testing.
 Remember to adapt the `DummyGoogleGenerativeAI` and other mock classes as needed based on the specific functions in your bot.
 You will need to update any placeholder in the fixtures with actual values.
 Remember to install `pytest` and any other required libraries if not present.

 ```bash